Loriot

 Bernhard-Viktor Christoph-Carl von Bülow (12 November 1923 – 22 August 2011), known as Vicco von Bülow or Loriot ([loˈʁi̯oː]), was a German comedian, humorist, cartoonist, film director, actor and writer.
+As an artist, he was almost exclusively known under his pen name Loriot, which is the French term for the bird oriole depicted as a crest in the coat of arms of the Bülow family.

 He was best known for his cartoons, the sketches from his 1976 television series Loriot, alongside Evelyn Hamann, and his two movies, Ödipussi (1988) and Pappa Ante Portas (1991).

 On the television series Unsere Besten (Our Best), Loriot was ranked the 54th best German ever.
 In a special comedy episode of Unsere Besten, he was ranked as the most famous German comedian ever.

-Early life and personal life
+Early and personal life

 Vicco von Bülow was born in Brandenburg an der Havel in Prussia, today Brandenburg, in modern north-eastern Germany.
 The von Bülow family belongs to German aristocracy.
 His parents, Johann-Albrecht Wilhelm von Bülow (1899–1972) and Charlotte (née von Roeder, 1899–1929), separated soon after he was born, and his mother died when he was six.
 Von Bülow and his brother grew up in Berlin with their grandmother.